How Many People Use DuckDuckGo?

 The Numbers Today

-Since we do not track users, it’s impossible for us to know exactly how many users visit our site every month, though we are able to make an educated guess based on the number of searches we get per month, which we make public.
+Since we do not track users, it’s impossible for us to know exactly how many users visit our site every month, though we are able to make an educated guess based on the number of searches we get per month.
 You might be wondering: how can we count searches without tracking people?
 Since searches are not tied to individuals and are therefore anonymous, we do not know who is making these searches, only that they occurred.

 We can use our monthly search count to estimate how many people use DuckDuckGo by dividing the total by the average number of searches per person done on other search engines that do track their users.
 The monthly average is about 30 searches per person, or one per day on average.
 Of course, some people search way more and some way less; that is, the variance is high, but that is the reported average.

-In any case, if you use those numbers, it works out to approximately 25 million people!
+In any case, if you use those numbers, it works out to approximately 80 million people (as of November 2020)!

 Privacy is Mainstream